GSA/challenges-and-prizes/_all-challenges/1264-perovskite-startup-prize.md

 **Key Dates**

-Below is a table with tentative submission deadlines each quarter *(All Dates subject to change).*
+Below is a table with tentative submission deadlines each quarter *(All dates subject to change).*

 | **Date**                   | **Deadline**                                                     | **Requirements**                                    |
 | -------------------------- | ---------------------------------------------------------------- | --------------------------------------------------- |